basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/store-object.md

 }
 ---

-Stores an object under the specified bucket / key.
-Storing an object comes in two forms, depending on whether you want to use a key of your choosing, or let Riak assign a key to a new object.
+Stores an object under the specified bucket/key.
+Storing an object comes in two forms, depending on whether you want to use a key of your choosing or let
+Riak assign a key to a new object.

 #### Request